Want the perfect workout program?

 If you are a more advanced lifter and specifically want to get stronger, then having some form of periodization like DUP (daily undulating periodization) is best.

 Also, for progression to continue it’s important to take a deload week every once and a while to allow your body to fully recover.
-You’ll know when you really need one (more on deloading after the programs).
+You’ll know when you really need one.

 After you come back from a deload week, you can do things like swapping out exercises, changing the order of your exercises, and altering your rep schemes.
 This will allow you to provide your muscles with new stimulus.